JeremieLitzler/vueschool-course/course-typescript-fundamentals.md

 let price: number = 2;
 ```

-Trying to initialize the variable to a stringm TypeScript would show an issue.
+Trying to initialize the variable to a string, TypeScript would show an issue.

 It leaves no room to mistypes, even if it is more verbose.